-As managers it's up to us to celebrate our team's successes, but it shouldn't be just once or twice in a blue moon - it should be a year round process!
-We're including this Recognition Tool Kit so you're never without some ideas to keep the momentum, and dialogue, going.
-Here's one of our favorite sections of the Toolkit to get you started:
+As managers, it's up to us to celebrate our team's successes, but it shouldn't be just once or twice in a blue moon - it should be a year-round process!

 92 Ways To Recognize Your Colleagues

 In budget-constrained times, ongoing, meaningful rewards and recognition can be provided to our staff to recognize their many contributions.
 Some are low-cost, others no-cost, just the time it takes to say “thank you.”
 Here are 92 ideas to help you embed employee recognition into your everyday work.
 Not all of them are appropriate for everyone, but the idea is to stimulate some new creative thinking on how to motivate and recognize colleagues.

 2. Create a Hall of Fame with photos of outstanding employees.

 3. Arrange for a team to present results of its efforts to upper management.